ROY O. HALE, JR., LTJG, USN

 From the 1938 Lucky Bag:

-Roy was lost when his SBD-3 Dauntless dive bomber was shot down by Japanese carrier aircraft on May 8, 1942, during the Battle of the Coral Sea.
-He was flying with Scouting Squadron (VS) 3 from USS Lexington (CV 2).
+Roy was on May 8, 1942, during the Battle of the Coral Sea, when his SBD-3 Dauntless dive bomber was accidentally shot down by friendly fire as he attempted to land just minutes after a Japanese attack.
+He was flying with Scouting Squadron (VS) 2 from USS Lexington (CV 2).

 His parents were listed as next of kin.